bearyung/alice-cards/docs/tutorial-basics/setup-variations.md

 **Alice: Cards of Wonder** offers various game variations to enhance your playing experience:

 :::info Notes
 This tutorial is based on playing **Alice: Cards of Wonder** with the base set plus the expansion set.
-It follows the Story Mode game flow and uses the full set gem refinement, where each player needs to refine three gems to win.
+It follows the **Story Mode** game flow and uses the **full set gem refinement**, where each player needs to refine three gems to win.
 Specific variations and scenarios will be indicated throughout the tutorial.
 :::

 ## Deck Setup Variation